davekinkead/thesis/paper.coffee.md

         @ability = Math.random()

 Next we model schools.
-Schools are modelled as collections of students upon whom they have some capacity for academic impact.
+Schools are modelled as collections of students upon whom they have some causal impact on academic ability.
 In short, schools teach students.
-This impact results in a change in the students academic ability.
-No claim is made to how this impact comes about such as via teacher performance or curricular changes.
-The only stipulation is that the process of schooling is the sole causal mechanism of the model.
+The causal impact of a school on academic performance ranges from `-1.0` to `1.0` and assumed to be fixed for the duration of the simulation.
+Again, no claim is made to how this educational impact is transmitted to student ability.
+Policy, pedogogy, or the school environment are all possible causal mechanisms.
+The key assumption is that `@impact` is the only causal mechanism at work.
 Schools also have an id so we can keep track of them.

-The causal impact of a school on academic performance ranges from `-1.0`  to `1.0` and assumed to be fixed for the duration of the simulation.
-What does this impact score relate to exactly?
-The model is agnostic here so this could represent actual impact on academic ability, relative impact, or even counter-factual impact - how the student's ability would have changed relate to some mean of `0.0`.

     class School
       constructor: (@id, @impact) ->

 Finally, we create a class to encapsulate the simulation itself.
-We instantiate the simulation with a profile containing information about schools and student distribution.
-We then use the profile to create the students and schools as desired.
+We construct the simulation with a profile containing information about schools and student distribution.
+We then create 1000 students of random ability and enrol them in the schools according to the simulation profile.

     class Simulation